When I first started blogging in 2006, I had no idea where to start.

 My goal is to give you everything you need to start a blog and earn a profitable living.

-This blog is currently using the Astra theme.
-It’s free and high customizable with an Pro version that offers more features.
+This blog is currently using the Kadence theme.
+It’s free and highly customizable with a Pro version that offers more features.

 Choosing a good theme is important to boost Google search engine traffic and keep visitors happy by improving Core Web Vitals.